-Recognising that regular discussions take place with the investment adviser, Mrs Raynsford believed this should provide a level of assurance to the Committee.
-In summary, Members agreed to the following: • A transfer of the current balance on the Barclays Deposit Account to the COIF Charities Deposit Fund as soon as possible.
-RD To assess expected significant future commitments and agree the amount to be transferred from the charity's deposit account into the Ethical Investment Fund.
-RD/TJ To approve the proposed amounts via Chairs Action.
-To include in the CFC Update Report to Board details of the agreed investment option for funds currently held in the charity's deposit account.
-DR/CSO CSO Mrs Llewelyn proposed including an Annual Review of the Deposit Account Balance on to the Committee's workplan. cso NOTE the content of this report and RECEIVED ASSURANCE on the charity's performance.
-DISCUSSED and AGREED the preferred investment option for funds currently held in the charity's deposit account.
+ussions take place with the investment ed this should provide a level of I to the following: t balance on the Barclays Deposit harities Deposit Fund as soon as RD To assess expected significant to the second significant to the s gnificant future commitments and agree ferred from the charity's deposit account nent Fund.
+RD/TJ To approve the propose To include in the CFC to DR/CSO CSO Mrs Llewelyn proposed includ Account Balance on to the Co ing an Annual Review of the Deposit mmittee's workplan.
+CSO nis report and RECEIVED ASSURANCE mance.
+REED the preferred investment option for the charity's deposit account.